Revising and editing German translations - the complete guide

 As a translator, agencies frequently ask me to “proofread” a translated text.
 What they mean is copy editing, reviewing or revising.

-Generally, this means I am being asked to check that:
+Basically, this means I am being asked to check that:

 If I can say "yes" to all of the above, I know it's probably a good translation.